emilyjspencer/Recipes/README.md

 ### What it looks like:

+Homepage:
 ![output](home.png)
+Editing a recipe:
 ![output](edit.png)

-### Thoughts - I would like to make the inputs clickable so that the user can click on the link instead of having to manually copy and paste it into the browser.
+**Thoughts** - I would like to make the inputs clickable so that the user can click on the link instead of having to manually copy and paste it into the browser.